code-and-co/codeandcodotcom/_posts/2018-05-07-venture-development.markdown

 - A highly dynamic and energetic environment
 - An amazing office in the heart of Berlin, right at Rosenthaler Platz
 - A world-class network of institutional investors and corporate partners
+- High-spec Apple hardware and everything else you need to work your magic!